Shouldered vs. Barrel Nut

 Shouldered vs. Barrel Nut Installs:

 Are they equal?
 Any accuracy issues to worry about?
 How about ease of installation?

 The simple answers for the first and second question are the same.
 Yes and No. They shoot the same when properly installed and barrel nut barrels are extremely accurate.

 Ease of installation is slightly lower for barrel nut barrels as compared to our shouldered barrels simply because the user needs to know how to properly set the headspace with a barrel nut.
 Shouldered barrels come pre-headspaced and do not require gages.
-Just torque and go shoot.
+Just torque them to 75-100ftlb and go shoot.

 Are they equal?